andykitchen/andykitchen.github.io/_posts/2019-03-21-a-meta-lesson.md

 Many reward-minimalists believe that some kind of meta-learning will take place if a sufficiently intelligent agent interacts with a complex environment.
-I think Rich has a rich and nuanced view on this, which I don't comprehend.
-I tried to ask him and David Silver at a NeurIPS panel last year and the question came out all garbled because I was nervous and jet-lagged.
+I think Rich has a rich and nuanced view on this, which I don't fully comprehend.
+(Side note: I tried to ask him and David Silver at a NeurIPS panel last year and the question came out all garbled because I was nervous and jet-lagged).
 Either way, it's intuitive that an agent shouldn't just learn how to increase its reward.
-In a sufficiently rich environment it should improve its methods of learning, e.g. develop curiosity, reasoning etc. This is also related to recusive self-improvement, the idea that an agent could learn to modify itself and that the subsequent better version could do that again, improving each time.
+In a sufficiently rich environment it should improve its methods of learning, e.g. develop curiosity, reasoning etc. This is also related to recursive self-improvement, the idea that an agent could learn to modify itself and that the subsequent better version could do that again, improving each time.

-Rodney Brookes on the other hand has long had a chip on his shoulder about the amount of compute needed to do AI.
+Rodney Brookes, on the other hand, has long had a chip on his shoulder about the amount of compute needed to do AI.
 He pioneered building robots with ingenious techniques that use many individually simple rules that could interact and override each other, called a